eArmada8/yumia_fdata_tools/README.md

 ## Credits

 This tool was written referencing fdata_dump by github.com/DeathChaos25 and the code from github.com/eterniti/eternity_common, and has thus benefited from the extensive research that went into creating those tools that was given away for free.
 I am eternally grateful, thank you.
-I also want to thank jmedia7 for information about modding KT games and fdata/rdb files.
+I also want to thank jmedia7 for information about modding KT games and fdata/rdb files and github.com/mlleemiles who answered some questions I had about modding fdata files.

 ## Requirements:
 1. Python 3.9 or newer is required for use of this script.
 It is free from the Microsoft Store, for Windows users.
 For Linux users, please consult your distro.